 Feelings of anxiety and depression are common in people living with dementia and mild cognitive impairment, but the best way to treat these symptoms is currently unknown, as the medicines often used to treat these symptoms may not be effective for people with dementia and may cause side effects.

-The findings of the new and updated Cochrane Review paper are important because it is the first review showing that psychological interventions (talking therapies) are effective and worthwhile in the context of ineffective drugs for depression in dementia.
+The findings of the Cochrane Review paper are important because it is the first review showing that psychological interventions (talking therapies) are effective and worthwhile in the context of ineffective drugs for depression in dementia.

 The review also shows they may provide additional benefit in terms of improving patient quality of life and everyday function.

 The researchers are calling for clinical guidelines for dementia to be revised to recommend psychological therapies, and specifically Cognitive Behavioral Therapy (CBT).

 Lead author Dr Vasiliki Orgeta (Associate Professor at UCL Psychiatry) said: “We currently have no standard treatments for depression for people with dementia, as antidepressants do not work for them.
 Yet, despite the lack of supporting evidence, they are still prescribed for many people living with dementia, which is an important problem given that more and more evidence is accumulating suggesting that not only they do not improve symptoms, but they may increase risk of mortality.”

 “Previous evidence into the clinical effectiveness of psychological treatments has been limited.
 Reporting on the most up to date evidence, we found that these treatments, and specifically those focusing around supporting people with dementia to use strategies to reduce distress and improve wellbeing, are effective in reducing symptoms of depression.”